The following is a true story for many patients.

-The doctor looks at Joe’s foot.
+The doctor looks at his patient’s foot.
 A barrage of tests and x-rays were performed.
 Another doctor then appears and is introduced as the surgeon.
-This is the moment Joe has been dreading since his diabetes diagnosis.

 What went wrong?

-Joe could not believe how he got himself into this very situation he was trying to avoid.
+He could not believe how he got himself into this very situation he was trying to avoid.
 His blood sugars have been improving gradually, he was exercising and dieting like his doctor told him to.
 What exactly did he do wrong?
-In the rest of the blog post, we will discuss what went wrong and what can be done.

 Pain is your friend.

-Joe had a callus deep enough to form a blister and bleed, but yet he didn’t feel it.
-This is because of neuropathy, which means his diabetes has killed the nerves to his feet.
-He does not feel pain in his feet since his nerves are not working.
+He had a callus deep enough to form a blister and bleed, but yet he didn’t feel it.
 People with neuropathy may step on a rusty nail and never notice it.
-Someone without neuropathy will start limping, it is our instinct to decrease pressure to a painful spot.
-Joe did not know he had neuropathy.
-Half of all patients with diabetes will eventually develop neuropathy!
+A staggering 50% of all patients with diabetes will eventually develop neuropathy.
 That is why it’s important to see your doctor regularly so they can check your feet’s sensation.
 The test for neuropathy is a simple test using a monofilament.
 It looks like a short piece of fishing wire.
 The doctor presses this wire against your foot at several locations to see if you feel it and if you don’t, it means you have neuropathy.

 To avoid foot amputation, check for foot calluses.

 Check your feet daily, even twice a day if you do a lot of walking/standing for work or for leisure.
 You want to look for calluses.
 Calluses are thickening of skin, typically found on the bottom of our feet.
 They are caused by shear and high pressure.
 Calluses need to be offloaded, so the pressure spot won’t progress into an ulcer.
 Offloading can be done with special inserts or shoes prescribed by any doctor.
 The callus can be shaved down by a foot specialist in their office.
 The important thing is to check your feet often, and if you see a callus, go see a doctor.
-In our example above, Joe did not check his feet, so he did not realize that the callus was getting worse.
 When calluses don’t get taken care of, they will form into blisters.
 The blister will turn into blood blisters.
 The blood blister will turn into ulcers.
 An ulcer is a wound, an opening in the skin which connects the dirty outside.

 If you suspect infection, don’t procrastinate.

-If you suspect you have a problem, drop everything and seek medical attention urgently.
-Do NOT let it get worse because it will.
-In our example above, Joe knew he had a problem but because he waited, the problem got worse.
-I’ve seen a lot of patients in the hospital who admit that they were aware of their foot problem for days, even weeks, but were afraid that if they saw a doctor, they will get their foot amputated.
-This is not true!
-Doctors and surgeons will do everything they can to help you.
-Also, don’t be afraid, remember that not every foot infection requires a foot amputation.
+If you suspect you have a problem, seek medical attention urgently.
+I’ve seen a lot of patients in the hospital who admit that they were concerned about a foot infection for days, even weeks.
 Seeking help sooner gives your medical team a greater chance at saving your foot!

 - Check for calluses everyday.